Description:

 - Connect the dots between the “Start” and the other steps, as shown above.

 - Click the "addInvolvedUsers" step to configure its "Required" properties.
 Provide a name for the step.
 Select the item type (Process Instance or Form Instance) from the drop-down list.
-Provide the variable reference or the GUID value of the itemID.
+Enter the variable reference or the GUID value for the itemid.
 Click the Save button.
 Note: Click the "AI Predict" button to have Copilot add new process steps that match your process description.

-- The “Logging” setting configuration is necessary for documentation and also measures workflow progress and completion percentage.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and completion percentage.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.